redeyed-vault/thespian/README.md

                     of Vengeance), Ranger (Beast Master, Gloom Stalker, Horizon Walker, Hunter, Monster Slayer), Rogue (Arcane Trickster, Assassin, Inquisitive, Mastermind, Scout,
-                    Swashbuckler, Thief), Sorcerer (Draconic Bloodline, Wild
+                    Swashbuckler, Thief), Sorcerer (Divine Soul, Draconic
-                    Magic), Warlock (The Archfey, The Fiend, The Great Old One), and Wizard (School of Abjuration, School of Conjuration, School of Divination, School of Enchantment, School of Evocation, School of Illusion, School of Necromancy, School of Transmutation).
+                    Bloodline, Shadow Magic, Storm Sorcery, Wild Magic), Warlock (The Archfey, The Fiend, The Great Old One), and Wizard (School of Abjuration, School of Conjuration, School of Divination, School of Enchantment, School of Evocation, School of Illusion, School of Necromancy, School of Transmutation).

   -level INTEGER    Character's class level.
 Must be between 1-20.
 Default
                     value is 1.